 It is very rare for medical secretaries, medical administrators or practice managers to be qualified healthcare professionals in their own right.
-Nevertheless, their roles are vital to ensuring that you as a surgeon can fulfil all your duties and obligations to your patients.
+Nevertheless, their roles are vital to ensuring that you as a surgeon or doctor can fulfil all your duties and obligations to your patients.
 Similarly, if they make an error in their work, it is possible for one of your patients to be harmed and for a negligence claim to result.

 Arguably, the greatest risk arises from their role in managing patient appointments and your diary.
 When a patient is still in the process of being diagnosed multiple appointments might be needed over a period of time for examinations, or to discuss test results.
 If, by secretarial error, the right appointments are not made at the right time then this could cause a delay in diagnosis, and in turn treatment, leaving the patient with a worse overall outcome.
 Similarly, where treatment or surgery has already been provided, making follow up consultation appointments for the right intervals is vital to ensure that complications are identified and addressed promptly, to avoid harm being caused or exacerbated.

 Other situations where an error in the medical secretarial role could lead to harm and a claim include where clinic letters or referral letters are necessary to ensure the patient receives the right treatment.
 Failures to send the letters at all, or failure to send letters to the correct address, or recipient, could also lead to delays that would ultimately damage the patient’s health.